Change Request Policy

 - Change in current contract dates only when addressing an incremental change based on completing the original requested Scope of Work and if the contract term dates have not expired

-To further clarify the above rationale for allowable Change Orders, such requests must be consistent with the original request/scope.
-Additionally, if a sponsored project grant has expired a Change Order will not be available.
+To further clarify the above rationale for allowable Change Requests, such requests must be consistent with the original request/scope.
+Additionally, if a sponsored project grant has expired a Change Request will not be available.

-A new Purchase Order is required versus a Change Order when:
+A new Purchase Order is required versus a Change Request when:

 - Additional scope is being requested to the current/previous engagement